Main menu

 This will import two singular assets with IDs "foo" and "bar" linked to their respective plural forms "foo-plural" and "bar-plural".
 Read more about how Loco handles plurals.

-Be warned that any array value with up to six members will be treated as a plural.
+Warning: Arrays can be misidentified as plurals.
 If you need to import arrays of translations under the same key, consider using a known schema that supports this feature.

 Multiple locales

-JSON files containing multiple locales can be imported, as long as there is a top-level key that looks like your locale code.
+JSON files containing multiple locales can be imported, as long as there's a top-level key that looks like your locale code.
 For example:

 {